iterative/dvc.org/static/docs/use-cases/data-registry.md

 dvc.api.open('path/to/dataset', 'git@git-server.url:path/to/repository.git')
 ```

 This opens `path/to/dataset` as a file descriptor.
+Such a method could be used
+as a code-internal **deployment** method for ML models, for example.